Therapist discussing NDIS behavioural therapy options with parents during a session in a Liverpool clinic.

 Frequently Asked Questions

-Which NDIS funding category pays for behavioural therapy?
+Which NDIS support category should I choose for behaviour therapy?

 NDIS plans can be looked at again from time to time if needed.
 If the therapy needs change, the person and their support team can ask for a review.
 This helps the plan match their new goals.
 Checking the plan on a regular basis makes sure it stays right for the therapy needs and gives full support.